CultivateHQ/cultivateHQ.com/source/posts/2015-10-30-phoenix-elm-7.md

 ---
-title: Putting an Elm in your Phoenix - part 7
+title: Phoenix with Elm - part 7
 author: Alan Gardner
 description: An introduction to Elm Signals.
 ---